XXLMandalorian013/Chef-s-IT-Compendium.github.io/README.md

-This is my personal blog, doc host website written in HTML, CSS, and hopefully a little JAVA.
+This is my blog, doc host website written in HTML, CSS, and hopefully a little JAVA Script.

 Below is my folder structure